 The psyche considering its mechanism is cybernetic in character.
-It is building up, correcting and improving itself steadily through feedbacks, ensuring the continuity of all partial activities according to a definite order and purpose.
-This cybernetic function of the human nervous system keeps connections with the external world and with the world of memory in order to ensure physiological and psychological homeostasis.
-The process of connection-keeping takes place mainly in the present, although the evaluation of stimuli, informations and impulses is made on the basis of both the past experiences and the consideration of future possibilities.
-The evaluation process makes use of the continuously integrated model of the external world and that of the subject formed about himself (world model), both developed with consideration of the future interests and purposes of the individual.
+It is building up, correcting and improving itself steadily through feedback, ensuring the continuity of all partial activities according to a definite order and purpose.
+This cybernetic function of the human nervous system keeps connection with the external world and with the world of memory in order to ensure physiological homeostasis.
+The process of connectionkeeping takes place mainly in the present, although the evaluation of stimuli, informations and impulses is made on the basis of both the past experiences and the consideration of future possibilities.